Start today · Full course access instantly * $99

 • Why white space isn’t “empty” — and how it changes the way your motifs are perceived.

-• Six go-to composition approaches (single motif, scene, band, compartments, collage, mandala-inspired) — and the distinct effect each creates.
+• Six go-to compositional approaches and the distinct effect each creates.

 • How canvas shape and size guide what kinds of designs work best.